BlogMoving to Colombia

 Showing original language

-They moved apartments and ended up with a sofa that doesn't fit in the new place.
-Or they simply changed phones and the old one has been collecting dust in a drawer for three months.
-In Colombia, selling used things should be simple — and it can be, as long as you know where to post and how to avoid being charged a commission or getting flooded with buyers who never show up.
+You moved to a new apartment and ended up with a sofa that doesn't fit in the new place.
+Or you simply upgraded your phone and the old one has been sitting in a drawer gathering dust for three months.
+In Colombia, selling used items should be simple—and it can be, as long as you know where to post and how to avoid commissions or being flooded with buyers who never show up.

-This guide covers the platforms that actually work today for selling furniture, phones, appliances, motorcycles and everything that's left over when you move house — without paying commission or depending on intermediaries.
-If you want to see real options right now, you can see apartments and houses in Colombia Move — posting is completely free.
+This guide covers the platforms that actually work today for selling furniture, cell phones, appliances, motorcycles, and everything else left over when you move house—without paying commissions or relying on intermediaries.
+If you want to see real options right now, you can view apartments and houses on Colombia Move —posting is completely free.

-Let's be honest from the start: not all platforms work the same for all items.
-A phone sells differently than a refrigerator, and a motorcycle has its own rules.
-So beyond a list of pages, this is a practical guide on what to use depending on what you have.
+Let's be honest from the start: not all platforms work the same for every item.
+A cell phone sells differently than a refrigerator, and a motorcycle has its own rules.
+So, beyond just a list of websites, this is a practical guide on what to use depending on what you have.

 The most used platforms and their pros and cons